phax/ph-oton/README.md

 ## News and noteworthy

 * v8.2.6 - work in progress
+    * Updated to Apache commons-net 3.7
+    * Updated to Bootstrap 4.5.2
+    * Updated to CookieConsent 3.1.1
     * Updated to Jetty 9.4.31
     * Updated to popper.js 1.16.1-lts
-    * Updated to CookieConsent 3.1.1
-    * Updated to Bootstrap 4.5.2
     * Improved customizability of `ExporterExcel`
 * v8.2.5 - 2020-05-26
     * Changed Maven groupId to `com.helger.photon`